JetBrains/intellij-sdk-docs/basics/getting_started/deploying_plugin.md

   ![Jar Saved Notification](deploying_plugin/img/jar_saved_notification.png)

-* Copy the newly created archive file to the *.IntelliJIDEAx0\config\plugins* folder, and then restart Intellij IDEA so the changes take effect.
+* Copy the newly created archive file to the *.IntelliJIDEAx0\config\plugins* folder, and then restart IntelliJ IDEA so the changes take effect.
   To know how to locate your *plugins* directory, refer to [IDE Settings, Caches, Logs, and Plugins](basics/settings_caches_logs.html).

   ![Jar File Location](deploying_plugin/img/jar_location.png)